roobottom/roobottom-2016/templates/static_content/patterns_overview.md

 {% endraw %}

 Exactly what each pattern does, its markup, and required data is detailed in the rest of these pages.

+Each pattern can also have one or more `.example` files.
+An `.md` file of the same name can also be used to add a description and code examples.
+Together with some sample data, these files are used to build this library.

 ### Styles